 - Increase in Share Reserve and Addition of Evergreen Provision.
-The share reserve under the Restated Plan will (i) represent an increase in the number of shares available to be granted as awards under the Existing Plan by 50,000,000 shares, and (ii) add an evergreen feature which provides that the share reserve will increase on the first day of each year beginning in 2024 and ending in and including 2033, by an amount equal to the lesser of (A) 3% of the outstanding shares of our Class A common stock (which we refer to in this proposal as our common stock) on the last day of the immediately preceding fiscal year and (B) such lesser amount as determined by our Board. - The Board considers equity compensation to be an important component of our pay-for-performance philosophy and an important tool for attracting, motivating and retaining employees, directors and consultants in the markets in which we compete for talent.
-A total of 49,917,647 shares of our common stock were originally available for issuance pursuant to awards granted under the Existing Plan.
-As of March 27, 2023, a total of 38,246,722 shares were subject to outstanding awards under the Existing Plan and 6,010,975 shares were available for future awards (assuming all shares were issued under outstanding awards and that outstanding performance-based restricted stock units ("PSUs") pay out at the maximum level). - Incentive Stock Option Limit.
+The share reserve under the Restated Plan will (i) represent an increase in the number of shares available to be granted as awards under the Existing Plan by 50,000,000 shares, and (ii) add an evergreen feature which provides that the share reserve will increase on the first day of each year beginning in 2024 and ending in and including 2033, by an amount equal to the lesser of (A) 3% of the outstanding shares of our Class A common stock (which we refer to in this proposal as our common stock) on the last day of the immediately preceding fiscal year and (B) such lesser amount as determined by our Board. - Incentive Stock Option Limit.
 The Restated Plan provides that no more than 300,000,000 shares of our common stock may be issued upon the exercise of incentive stock options ("ISOs") under the Restated Plan. - Removal of Minimum Vesting Provision.
 The Restated Plan removes the provision from the Original Plan providing that subject to certain exceptions, all awards granted must be subject to a minimum vesting period of one year from the date of grant. - Changes to Share Recycling Provisions.
-The Restated Plan provides that shares of our common stock delivered to the Company to satisfy exercise or purchase prices and/or to satisfy tax withholding obligations with respect to awards shall be added back into the share reserve under the Restated Plan. - Extension of Term.
+The Restated Plan provides that shares of our common stock delivered to the Company to satisfy exercise or purchase prices and/or to satisfy tax withholding obligations with respect to awards shall be added back into the share reserve under the Restated Plan. - Clarification of Director Award Limit.
+The Restated Plan clarifies that the limit on the grant date fair value of equity awards that may be granted to non-employee directors during any calendar year (which is equal to \$500,000 and increased to \$1,000,000 in the director's initial year of service) is subject to the Administrator's (as defined below) discretion to make exceptions under extraordinary circumstances, provided that the non-employee director receiving additional compensation may not participate in such decisions. - Extension of Term.
 The Restated Plan is intended to provide us with the continuing ability to grant equity awards to our eligible employees, directors and consultants for the ten-year term of the Restated Plan.

 Additionally, on April 3, 2023, we granted Christopher Growe, our Chief Financial Officer appointed in March 2023, a stock option to purchase 1,800,000 shares of our common stock, which award was granted out of the share increase pursuant to the Restated Plan approved by our Board.
 This award vests as described in the Compensation Discussion and Analysis, under the section titled "Significant Developments in our Executive Compensation Program in 2023".
-Additionally, on April 3, 2023, we granted to two non-executive officer employees options to purchase an aggregate of 3,600,000 shares of our common stock, to two non-executive officer employees 1,330,875 PSUs (assuming PSUs at maximum achievement level), and to two non-executive officer employees 887,250 RSUs, all of which awards were also granted out of the share reserve increase pursuant to the Restated Plan.
+Additionally, on April 3, 2023, we granted to two non-executive officer employees options to purchase an aggregate of 3,600,000 shares of our common stock, to two non-executive officer employees 1,330,875 PSUs (assuming PSUs pay out at maximum achievement level), and to two non-executive officer employees 887,250 RSUs, all of which awards were also granted out of the share reserve increase pursuant to the Restated Plan.
 The option awards vest in increments of 20% on the next five anniversaries from the grant date.
 The PSUs and RSUs vest in increments of 33.3% on the next three anniversaries from the grant date.
-With respect to the 2023 PSUs, 65% of the award vests based on the achievement of Adjusted EBITDA goals, and 35% of the award vests based on the achievement of Revenues goals, in each case with respect to the Company's performance in 2023.
+With respect to the 2023

+PSUs, 65% of the award vests based on the achievement of Adjusted EBITDA goals, and 35% of the award vests based on the achievement of Revenues goals, in each case with respect to the Company's performance in 2023.